BAMresearch/masterdata-checker/README.md

 Those are the basic packages that you will need.

-Now, depending on the version that you are going to use, you need to install the following packages (although probably most of them will be already installed within your Python installation, but just in case that you receive any error with some of the packages, here yu have the way of installing them):
+Now, depending on the version that you are going to use, you need to install the following packages (although probably most of them will be already installed within your Python installation, but just in case that you receive any error with some of the packages, here you have the way of installing them):

 *For the Web IDE version (Jupyer Notebook)*:
 - ``pip install jupyterlab`` // ``pip install notebook`` (choose one, information about [here](https://jupyter.org/install))